 ILAE Goals, Mission, and Strategy

-The International League Against Epilepsy (ILAE) is the world's preeminent association of physicians and other health professionals working towards a world where no persons' life is limited by epilepsy.
+The International League Against Epilepsy (ILAE) is the world's preeminent association of physicians and other health professionals working toward a world where no person's life is limited by epilepsy.

 Goals and Mission

 ILAE's mission is to ensure that health professionals, patients and their care providers, governments, and the public world-wide have the educational and research resources that are essential in understanding, diagnosing and treating persons with epilepsy.

 - To advance and disseminate knowledge about epilepsy

 - To improve services and care for patients, especially by prevention, diagnosis

 countries with over 15,000 members.
 Each national chapter has

 elected officers and members who are doctors and other health

 has an Executive Committee: President, Vice President, Secretary-General, Treasurer, and the Immediate Past President, and the Chair of each of the recognized ILAE regions as voting members for four year terms.

 is funded from membership fees, Epilepsia